 Sufficient white space around the main navigation can make individual elements easier to recognize.
 The hamburger menu is commonly used both on desktop and mobile devices.

 A website has two tasks: to engage and convert your target audience.
-Visitors who know what they want will use the main navigation or search to navigate their way through the website.
+Visitors who know what they want will use the main navigation or search to navigate the website.

 Suppose you want users to find out quickly what your website offers.
 In that case, you should avoid using more than seven menu entries in the navigation.
 The ideal number is between 5 and 7.
 You can add more in expanded drop-down menus.